 Monitoring and managing threats is another vital aspect of kangaroo conservation.
 Regulated culling programs help control overpopulation, reducing human-kangaroo conflicts and easing resource strain.

 Researchers continuously monitor kangaroo populations to inform adaptive management strategies and assess climate change impacts on habitats.
 Public education campaigns work to dispel misconceptions about kangaroos and raise awareness about their conservation needs.
+As do our collection of kangaroo quotes - feel free to give them a share!

 Related: To further explore the animal kingdom, check out some of the other animals that start with K.